About Debbie & Randy Coe

 We are full time antique dealers with spaces in the following malls: Lafayette Schoolhouse in Lafayette, Oregon; and Centralia Square in Centralia, Washington.
 We have an online store on ebay.
 In addition, we participate in about two dozen glass and antique shows on the West Coast.

 Our daughters, Tara & Myra are also collectors too.
 Tara graduated from Whitworth College, received her Masters from Portland State and is currently teaching second grade at Orenco Elementary in Hillsboro, Oregon.
-Tara’s husband Jeff works for MyBinding.com and is part owner of the ecommerce site BestPriceCables.com.
+Tara’s husband Jeff works for MyBinding.com.
 They are proud parents of daughters, Faith and Elise.
 Myra graduated from Oregon State University and recently completed work on her Masters in Business Administration.
 She is currently working on her home based business of making custom dog equipment.
-Myra’s husband Stephen works for Beckton Dickinson.
+Myra’s husband Stephen works for Becton Dickinson.
 They are also proud parents of daughters, Amelia and Avery.
 Both have continued to have an interest in collecting and have followed in their parents footsteps by writing books on glass for Schiffer Publishing.
 Tara wrote Fenton Glass Cats & Dogs.
 Myra wrote, Glass Elephants.

-Our first book was on Elegant Glass followed by: Liberty Blue Dinnerware; Glass Animals & Figurines; Avon 1876 Cape Cod Dinnerware; Fenton Glass Burmese; the 2nd edition of Elegant Glass; Fenton Glass Baskets - Volume 1 Acanthus to Hummingbird; Fenton Glass Baskets - Volume 2 Innovation to Wisteria and Numbered Patterns; Animal Pitchers; The Colors of Heisey Glass; 2nd edition of Liberty Blue Dinnerware; 3rd Edition of Elegant Glass; Fenton Art Glass Centennial of Glassmaking; Corning Pyroceram Cookware and 2nd Edition of Avon 1876 Cape Cod Dinnerwar and now 2nd Edition of Fenton Art Glass A Centennial of Glass Making 1907 to 2007 and Beyond..
+Our first book was on Elegant Glass followed by: Liberty Blue Dinnerware; Glass Animals & Figurines; Avon 1876 Cape Cod Dinnerware; Fenton Glass Burmese; the 2nd edition of Elegant Glass; Fenton Glass Baskets - Volume 1 Acanthus to Hummingbird; Fenton Glass Baskets - Volume 2 Innovation to Wisteria and Numbered Patterns; Animal Pitchers; The Colors of Heisey Glass; 2nd edition of Liberty Blue Dinnerware; 3rd Edition of Elegant Glass; Fenton Art Glass Centennial of Glassmaking; Corning Pyroceram Cookware; 2nd Edition of Avon 1876 Cape Cod Dinnerware; 2nd Edition of Fenton Art Glass A Centennial of Glass Making 1907 to 2007 and Beyond and now Currier and Ives Dinnerware.
 Over the years, our large network of friends and colleagues has enabled us to take on many new projects.
 It has been such a great asset to have so many people you can count on.